Randy-Hodges/Companions/assets/characters/README.md

 # Characters
-Images/Animations for Main and Neutral characters.
+Images/Animations for Main and Neutral characters